jlinoff/csdiff/README.md

    +-------------- Option that specifies a color map.
 ```

-Note that you can have multiple color maps on the same line.
-You separate them with a semi-colon like this.
+Note that you can have multiple color maps on the same line by separating them with a semi-colon as show below.
 ```
    -c 'cd=bold,fgRed;cm=bold,fgBlue'
 ```